makbinding/FormatingGuide/README.md

 Changing the grid lines to 15pt also gives a nice visual verification that everything in the page follows the rythm.

 Keeping a rythm and selecting multiples is the first step to also making your book reflowable for e-books.
 You will just have to define the element heights in relative terms.
+Unfortunately word is terrible in this.

 ## Margins
 - Side margins are defined at 1.8cm.